jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 - ~~gut the examples~~
 - ~~import bulma for basic styling~~

+## Setup template for each view
+- doesn't need to have any functionality yet, just a layout

+## Setup proper bulma functionality

 ## ~~Create Routing~~
 - Main Page w/statistics
 - My Activity